past3ll3/emailFinder/README.md

 ## Disclaimer
 There is no filter on type of emails collected.
-Business email addresses is considered personal data if they are associated with an individual (e.g. alice.doe@example.com), but generic email addresses are fine (e.g. sales@example.com).
+Business email addresses is considered personal data if they are associated with an individual (e.g. alice.doe@example), but generic email addresses are fine (e.g. sales@example).

 ## Demo
 ![alt text](https://github.com/past3ll3/emailFinder/blob/main/demo.gif)